-Power Save mode limits some of the functionality of Boundary Scan.
-For Boundary Scan testing it is recommended that the I/O Power Save mode be set to OFF so that all of the I/Os will be fully functional.
+The I/O INBUF option will disable all unused input buffers to save power.
+INBUF mode limits some of the functionality of Boundary Scan.
+For Boundary Scan testing it is recommended that the I/O Power Save mode be set to ON so that all of the I/Os will be fully functional.